arecker/blog/README.md

 ```

 If all went well, ```blog``` should be a callable command.
 It can be used to launch the local debuggin webserver, refresh the content cache, and even send emails.
 There is more inline documentation in the script itself.

+### To Do

+- unit test coverage is still pretty abismal
+- finish homepage